-House is a Creative Capital awardee and has exhibited at MoMA, Los Angeles MOCA, Ars Electronica, ZKM Center for Art and Media, V&A Museum, Beall Center for Art + Technology, Cincinnati Contemporary Arts Center, Stockholm Kulturhust, Science Gallery Bangalore, Fridman Gallery, Issue Project Room, Eyebeam, and Brooklyn Botanic Garden, among other venues.
-The New York Times Magazine, The Wire, WIRED, The Guardian, and TIME’s annual “Best Inventions” issue have featured his work, and his research has been published in Leonardo, Journal of Sonic Studies, Media Art Study and Theory, and e-flux Architecture.
-He has composed for International Contemporary Ensemble, Yarn/Wire, and Robert Black, and has albums on Gruenrekorder, LINE (forthcoming), and Infrequent Seams (forthcoming).
+House is a Creative Capital awardee and has exhibited at MoMA, Los Angeles MOCA, Ars Electronica, ZKM | Center for Art and Media, Cincinnati Contemporary Arts Center, and Brooklyn Botanic Garden, among other venues.
+He has been an artist-in-residence at MacDowell, Djerassi, Eyebeam, and The Arctic Circle expedition.
+The New York Times Magazine, The Washington Post, The Wire, WIRED, Hyperallergic, and TIME’s annual “Best Inventions” issue have featured his work, and his research has been published in Leonardo, Journal of Sonic Studies, Media Art Study and Theory, and e-flux Architecture.
+His album, Everyday Infrasound in an Uncertain World, is available from Gruenrekorder.

 cv / / mailing list / instagram / soundcloud